Last Wednesday, Instagram introduced Reels, the app’s latest effort to rival TikTok by blatantly ripping it off.

 I tried to make my own Reel, starring my cat and a mesmerizing glass of water.

 Users can add visual effects and music, as one would do on TikTok.
 I settled on “Savage” by Megan Thee Stallion and an effect called “CoCo is calling.”
 The final product was underwhelming.

-The in-app experience mirrors TikTok’s interface, which should make it simple for TikTok loyalists to make the switch.
-As someone who is more familiar with the Instagram platform than I’d like to admit, I had a tough time navigating Reels.
-Instagram users could easily reject Reels, while TikTok creators stick with their tried and true video-sharing app, leaving the feature with no content to stand on.
+Reels' in-app experience mirrors TikTok’s interface, but experience isn't as seamless and the scroll isn't smooth.
+Instagram users could easily reject Reels, while TikTok creators stick with their tried and true video-sharing app, leaving the Instagram feature with no content to stand on.

-Instagram began as a photo-focused social network.
+Instagram launched as a photo-sharing social network.
 With Instagram Live in 2016, IGTV in 2018, and Reels in 2020, the app seems to be pivoting to video.
-It might have an easier time adopting this strategy than, say, journalism's pivot-to-video catastrophe.
+It might have an easier time adopting this strategy than, say, journalism's pivot-to-video.
 But if Instagram can’t scale up to TikTok, it might have to stick to the non-moving image.